-- ▶ Use only cables and cable glands that meet the specified requirements. - ▶ Tighten the cable glands according to the specified torques. - ▶ When replacing cable glands, use only cable glands of the same type. - ▶ Check the tightness of the cables after installation.
+- ▶ Use only cables and cable glands that meet the specified requirements. - ▶ Tighten the cable glands according to the specified torques. - ▶ When replacing cable glands, use only cable glands of the same type. - ▶ Check for firm seat tightness of the cables after installation.